WESTFORD — The following piece was submitted by member Cheryl Major for publication and distribution by WestfordCAT.

 The key to change is to make small shifts that you feel comfortable doing.
 This isn’t a sprint.
 Changing and making better diet choices is a marathon.
 Start small.
 Pick a piece of fruit, or add more vegetables.
 Try new, healthier versions of the foods you already like.
 Each shift you make will take you in the right direction.

 Cheryl A Major, CNWC

 I’m author, health coach, and entrepreneur Cheryl A Major, and I would love to connect with you!
 If you’re new to the world of creating better health, both mental and physical for yourself, please check out my training on how to get gluten out of your diet.
 Becoming Gluten Free Me is where to check it out.
 Learn how gluten affects us and how to go about reducing or eliminating it from your diet.
 You don’t have to suffer with Celiac Disease to benefit from getting gluten out of your life!

-P.S.
-Be sure to follow me on Twitter so you won’t miss my daily postings for health, wellness and mindset!
+Be sure to look for my upcoming book about how to preempt prediabetes due out in late 2022 and follow me on Twitter so you won’t miss my daily postings for health, wellness and mindset!